franziskagoltz-donders/DMN_ECM_ms1_v1/README.md

 II.
 Choosing the data set

-In our project, resting state FIX-denoised fMRI data in volumetric (rather than grayordinate) space were used for spatial group ICA and ECM.
+In our project, resting state FIX-denoised fMRI data in volumetric MNI152 (rather than grayordinate CIFTI) space were used for spatial group ICA and ECM, as LIPSIA (https://github.com/lipsia-fmri/lipsia) is not compatible with the NIfTI-2 format.
 These datasets are preprocessed with the HCP minimal preprocessing pipelines as described in Glasser et al. 2013.
-Further, they are denoised by the ICA-FIX approach, following the ICA-FIX pipeline, which covers temporal preprocessing as well (Smith et al. 2013).
-All in all, the preprocessed volumetric data is gradient distortion corrected, motion corrected to a single-band reference image, registered to a T1w structural, EPI image distortion corrected, registered to MNI-152 standard space, global mean intensity normalized, brain masked, and minimally temporally high pass filtered (>2000s FWHM).
-In the present project, datasets were downloaded in volumetric MNI152 space rather than grayordinate CIFTI space, as LIPSIA is not compatible with the NIfTI-2 format.
-(Therefore, no volume-to-surface mapping had been applied to the data.)
-However, data in grayordinate space are spatially more precise and should be used if possible.
-Group ICA results in grayordinate space of 1200 subjects are also available on the repository.
+Further, they are denoised by the ICA-FIX approach, following the ICA-FIX pipeline (Smith et al. 2013).

 III.
 Downloading the data